cloudnativer/kube-install/README0.4.md

 ![kube-install-arch](docs/images/kube-install-arch-2.jpg)

 <br>
-You can <a href="docs/operation0.4.md">click here to view more operation documents</a> about add k8s-node, delete k8s-node, delete k8s-master and rebuild k8s-master.
+You can <a href="docs/operation0.4.md">click here to view more operation documents</a> about add k8s-node, delete k8s-node, delete k8s-master, rebuild k8s-master, and uninstall cluster.
 <br>
 <br>